Afro-Cuban drums, Muslim prayers, Buddhist mantras: Religious diversity blooms in once-atheist Cuba

 But when Suarez did his military service as a young seminarian, he kept his Bible hidden, fearing it would get confiscated.

-The Catholic Church — long associated with Cuba's wealthier citizens — took an anti-communist stance shortly before Fidel Castro declared the country to be socialist in 1961.
+The Catholic Church took an anti-communist stance shortly before Fidel Castro declared Cuba to be socialist in 1961.
 The government later accused prominent Catholics of trying to topple Castro.
-Public religious events were banned after processions were transformed into political protests, sometimes turning violent.
+Public religious events were banned after processions transformed into political protests, sometimes turning violent.

-Hundreds of foreign priests were expelled, and private schools — including more than 100 Catholic schools — that had operated across Cuba were nationalized.
+Hundreds of foreign priests were expelled.
+Private schools, including more than 100 Catholic schools, that had operated across Cuba were nationalized.

 Many Cuban priests were sent to military-run labor camps in the mid-1960s.
-The government became officially atheist – religion was not allowed and believers of all faiths were banned from membership in the Communist Party.
+The government became officially atheist; religion was not allowed and believers of all faiths were banned from Communist Party membership.

-Church-state relation began to warm three decades later when Castro met with dozens of evangelical leaders and representatives from the local Jewish community.
+Church-state relations began to warm three decades later when Castro met with evangelical leaders and representatives from the local Jewish community.
 In 1992, the government dropped its constitutional references to atheism.
-The first papal visit to the island in 1998 marked a turning point that led to government acceptance of some outdoor religious events and the celebration of Christmas outside churches for the first time in more than three decades.
+The first papal visit to the island, Pope John Paul II in 1998, marked a turning point that led to government acceptance of some outdoor religious events and the celebration of Christmas outside churches for the first time in several decades.

-“John Paul II marks the start of the opening – there’s a before and after,” said Suarez, speaking at the iron gate-guarded Catholic headquarters that stands next to a plaque commemorating the pope’s historic visit.

-John Paul II was greeted at Havana’s airport by Castro, who wore a suit and tie instead of his typical military uniform.

 Arguably the most popular religion in Cuba is Santeria, which fuses Catholicism with Afro-Caribbean traditions.